 Depending on your situation, you may find it’s worthwhile to top up your super.
 Visit the ATO website to check if you’re eligible to claim a deduction for personal super contributions.

 Preparing for the end of the financial year now can save you time and money down the track.
 The trick is not to leave it to the last minute!

-This information is sourced from the Financial Knowledge Centre and is provided as a guide only.
-P&N Bank does not provide financial advice and you should consult your accountant of financial adviser.
+This information is provided as a guide only.
+P&N Bank does not provide financial advice and you should consult your accountant or financial adviser.

 We'd like to use your current location

 For a more localised experience please enter your location below...